bibleexchange/courses/church-history/300_imperial-church/imperial-church.md

 ### Augustine (AD 354-430)

-{++Augustine said, "Our hearts are restless until they find rest in you."++} He became bishop of Hippo in North Africa in AD 395.
+Augustine said, "Our hearts are restless until they find rest in you."
+He became bishop of Hippo in North Africa in AD 395.
 He was a Chief defender of the faith in the Pelagian Controversy.
 This false teaching was promoted by Pelegius who did not believe in original sin.
-Augustine developed a reputation as a preacher, teacher, and writer. {++He was involved in the major controversies of his day (i.e. Donatism and Pelagianism).++}
+Augustine developed a reputation as a preacher, teacher, and writer.

-{++
 ### Ambrose

 Ambrose was governor of Milan.
 When the bishop of Milan died in AD 374, a riot broke out over who should be the next bishop.
 Ambrose stepped in to try to calm things down, and people in the crowd cried out that he should be bishop, even though he hadn't yet been baptized.
 He protested, but eventual became bishop.

 When the emperor Theodosius had a stadium of people killed, Ambrose excommunicated him.
 Theodosius did repentance by putting on sackcloth and kneeling before Ambrose seeking forgiveness.
 This was a beginning of the government being submissive to the church.
-++}

 We see a progression of the church's relationship to the state:

 1. Church < State
 2. Church = State
 3. Church > State
-{++

 ### Jerome